 College Prep Level Objective/Assignment:

-(Related to Obj 4.06) Understand the use of data in Marketing.
-Create a survey using Google Forms that will allow you to collect data in order to determine how to best meet the needs of current customer segments.
+Understand the use of data in fashion forecasting.
+Create a survey using Google Forms that will allow you to collect data in order to predict the direction of a particular fashion trend.

-Understand the use of data in Marketing.
-Give examples of how data is used to best meet customer needs.
+Understand the use of data in fashion forecasting.
+Give examples of how data is used in fashion forecasting.